HumanDuck23/duck-dueller-v2/README.md

  - ✅ Hidden from mods sent to Hypixel
  - ✅ Highly Customizable

+### What are some known issues?

+ - Aim lag sometimes
+   - Unclear whether this is related to my unstable internet or not
+ - Dodges players that already left the game

 ### Can I contribute to this project?

 Sure, any help is welcome!
 Just fork this repo and open a pull request with your modifications.